 The American curl breed originated because of the namesake bend in their ears.
 This backward curl gives the ears the appearance of being inside out (which, technically speaking, they are).
 The amount of curl will vary from kitten to kitten, and there's no discernible way to tell what kind of kittens a particular adult will have; the ears can range from almost straight up to a curl of nearly 180 degrees.

 American curl kittens are born with straight ears, according to the Cat Fanciers' Association.
 But when they're around four days old, their ears will bend backward, curling and uncurling to varying degrees over the next four months or so before setting in a final position.
 Once the ears do set, the bottom two-thirds are made of hard cartilage (similar to our ears) rather than the softer flesh of most cat breeds.
 The top third remains soft and pliable, and great care needs to be taken with the American curl's ears to prevent damage to the harder cartilage.

 The American curl comes in a truly stunning array of colors and patterns.
-American curls have been seen and shown in every recognized color, including the rarer ones like fawn and lilac, as well as every possible marking pattern, from tortoiseshell to color point.
-Curl coats can come in both long and short hair, with each variation lying close to the body and being relatively free of undercoat.
+American curls have been seen and shown in every recognized color, including rarer hues like fawn and lilac, as well as every possible marking pattern, from tortoiseshell to color point.
+Curl coats can come in both short and long hair varieties, with each variation lying close to the body, relatively free of an undercoat.

 The American curl has a modified wedge-shaped head, an oblong body, and round eyes.
 The ears are turned outward ever so slightly so that if you were to draw imaginary lines back from the points of the ears they would meet at the base of the skull.